airflow.providers.common.ai.toolsets.sql

 allowed_tables controls metadata visibility only.
 It does not parse or validate table references in SQL queries.
 An LLM can still query tables outside this list if it guesses the name.
 For query-level restrictions, use database-level permissions (e.g. a read-only role with grants limited to specific tables).

-• schema (str | None) – Database schema/namespace for table listing and introspection.
+• schema (str | None) – Default schema/namespace for table listing and introspection, used for unqualified allowed_tables entries and unqualified get_schema calls.
+Schema-qualified allowed_tables entries override it per table.

 • allow_writes (bool) – Allow data-modifying SQL (INSERT, UPDATE, DELETE, etc.).
 Default False — only SELECT-family statements are permitted.